-When one sleeps, he/she experiences an unconscious state vital for recreational and restoration of his/her body, but the brain remains active.
-The brain executes body and mind restoration through two states namely:
+When a person sleeps, he/she experiences an unconscious state vital for restoration of the body, but the brain remains active.
+The brain executes body and mind restoration through two stages of the sleep cycle namely:-

 Non-REM Sleep State.

-This state is normally characterized by the brain of the sleeping person being active and dreams occur.
-Eyes dart back and forth and the body becomes still while the pulse rate is restored to normalcy.
+This stage of the sleep cycle is normally characterized by the brain of the sleeping person becoming active and dreaming will occur.
+Eyes dart back and forth behind the lids and the body (normally) is very still and deeply relaxed.